KatelynMacDonald/CareerFair/README.md

 The middle option should say "true".
 Click the button on the very right <img src="images/button.png"></img> to make it "false".

 Now simply exit the tab and the error should be fixed.

+## Creating an object from the Firebase

+Sometimes it is much easier to keep multiple parts of data inside of a object than to keep messing with multiple different variables.
+This is where you would take your variables and create an object